No booking fee icon

 Step off the train at Aspley Guise for a family visit to the National Animal Welfare Trust.

 Continue to the line’s terminus at Bletchley and spend hours uncovering the top-secret history of codebreaking at Bletchley Park .
 A haven for history buffs, the sprawling estate includes The National Museum of Computing , Alan Turing’s office, huts crammed with Enigma machines and interactive exhibits explaining how cryptography changed the course of WWII.
+Plus, when you travel by train, you get 2FOR1 entry to Bletchley Park.

 Venture further afield and jump in a taxi to Woburn Safari Park to see wild animals roaming freely and glimpse an iconic English stately home.